bosonnetwork/Boson.Native/README.md

 ### 1. CMake Usage

-The Elastos Carrier project is built, tested, and packaged using CMake.
+The Carrier project is built, tested, and packaged using CMake.
 A certain level of knowledge of CMake is required to effectively use this build system.

 As of the time of writing, the source code can be compiled on **macOS** and **Linux** distributions such as Ubuntu and Debian.
 It also provides the options to cross-compile for the target platform of **iOS**.
 However, compiling for **Windows**, **Android**, and **Raspberry** devices is undergoing.